 Many home buyers list hardwood floors as one of their top requests when searching for a new place to live, and it’s easy to see why.
 Most types of wood flooring are stylish, long-lasting, and offer great value.
 In certain markets, real estate experts recommend installing hardwood to help your home sell more quickly.

-Hot and humid climates, in general, are not the best environment for hardwood floors, so they may be less of a selling point for prospective buyers in these locations.
-For that, we’d recommend looking into the pros and cons of tile vs. laminate; both of these flooring options stand up excellently to warm, moisture-prone climates.
+Hot and humid climates, in general, are not the best environment for hardwood floors.
+Which means they may be less of a selling point for prospective buyers in those locations.
+For that, we’d recommend looking into the pros and cons of tile vs. laminate (especially waterproof laminate like RevWood).
+Both of these flooring options stand up excellently to warm, moisture-prone climates.